MartinZikmund/uno-workshop-ndc-london/README.md

 ## Creating the Calculator UI

-> **NOTE:** When Binding the Commands note that the MVU-X commands will be `Input` and `InputVirtualKey` while the MVVM commands will be generated as `InputCommand` and `InputVirtualKeyCommand`.
-The code samples below will use the MVU style `Input` & `InputVirtualKey`.
-If you are using MVVM be sure to update the command names for the Bindings.

 To Start let's update the section of our UI where we have 2 existing TextBlocks one currently with the Text `Equation` and the other bound to `Ouput` from the last module.
 Here we will create a Binding for the Calculator properties for the Equation and the Output.

 ```xml